How to detect and protect against employee expense fraud

 Overstating the actual mileage driven for a business journey is a common source of intended or unintentional expense fraud.

 The Zetadocs Expenses administrator can assign an employee to a specific manager for expense approval, restricting them to only those who are authorised to approve their expenses.
 This stops any users deliberately submitting to managers who don’t have the authorisation to approve, in an effort to bypass the system.
+They can also use PowerBi reporting to see expenses data visually and get a crystal clear view of individual employee spend and wider expense trends within the business.

 Each of these examples provides administrators with a simple tool to control the expense claiming and approvals process, and thus limits the opportunity for expense fraud.